-Medications for Coronavirus
+Medications for COVID-19

-Preliminary (unpublished) results show a 31% shorter recovery time in patients who were treated with remdesivir (11 days versus 15 days).
-In the study, patients who were able to leave the hospital or return to their normal activities were considered recovered.
-The patients who appeared to benefit most were those who needed supplemental oxygen but who were not so ill as to require intensive care unit stays or mechanical ventilation.
+“Final results of the ACTT-1 trial show a 31% shorter recovery time [10 days versus 15 days] in patients who were treated with remdesivir,” Auwaerter says.
+“In the study, patients who were able to leave the hospital or return to their normal activities were considered recovered.
+The patients who appeared to benefit most were those who needed supplemental oxygen but who were not so ill as to require intensive care unit stays or mechanical ventilation.”

-Preliminary results from the RECOVERY clinical trial information shows that a steroid drug called dexamethasone reduces deaths in hospitalized patients with COVID-19.
-The benefit of this drug appears to be most for patients who require mechanical ventilation and to lesser degree patients who need supplemental oxygen.
-For patients who don’'t need oxygen and are less ill, the study showed a trend toward worse outcomes, so the drug is not meant for all hospitalized COVID-19 patients.
+Using dexamethasone to treat COVID-19 appears to be most beneficial for patients who require mechanical ventilation and, to a lesser degree, patients who need supplemental oxygen.
+For patients who don't need oxygen and who are less ill, the study showed a trend toward worse outcomes, so the drug may not be the best choice for all hospitalized patients with COVID-19.

 Coronavirus (COVID-19) Self-Checker